Ehsan70/Mininet_LINC_script/BigOptPktTopo.md

-<b>Goal</b>: First quickly setting up LINC-OE simple optical topology controlled by iControl and a packet simple topology controlled by POX. </br>
+<b>Goal</b>: First quickly setting up LINC-OE simple optical topology controlled by iControl and a packet simple topology controlled by POX.
+Then couple of experiments are performed.</br>

 <b>Requirements:</b>
 A basic knowlege of LINC-OE, TAP interfaces, POX, Erlang language , Lambda Switchin and linux CLI is required.